-A new set of Criminal Justice Standards on DNA Evidence approved by the ABA House of Delegates
+A set of Criminal Justice Standards on DNA Evidence was approved by the ABA House of Delegates as

 Part I: General Provisions